CandelierLab/Revealer/README.md

 You may also want to add these additional VScode plugins for convenience:

+* [Emmet](https://docs.emmet.io/), a web-developer's toolkit that can greatly improve HTML workflow.
 * [BibManager](https://github.com/twday/vscode-bibmanager), for managing `bibtex` files.

 ## Using Revealer